Your Guide to Respiratory Infections

 What Causes Respiratory Infections?

-Respiratory infections can affect any body parts involved in breathing, including the mouth, throat and lungs.
+Respiratory infections can affect any body parts involved in breathing, including the sinuses, throat and lungs.
 Most of these infections are caused by viruses and they include some of the most common conditions in the world.
 But they can also be more serious.

 Examples of respiratory infections are: